Defluencer/dit/README.md

 The Live-Like project aim to decentralize live streaming.
 Provide the same popular moderation tools and allow content creators to receive 100% of users donations.

 ## Roadmap
-- Live Streaming: Mostly working but could use some polish.
-Some customizations.
+- Live Streaming: Mostly working.
 - VOD: Can save stream as timecode adressable video.
 Can't view yet.
-- Live Chat: In Design.
+- Live Chat: Can send and receive messages.
+No identity yet.
 - Moderation: In Design.
 - Community: Some thoughts.
 - Ecosystem: Wild dreams!

 ## Setup
+### Streaming
+- Customize template config.json then IPFS add, pin and name publish the config file.
- - Make sure your broadcast software output is set to FFMPEG local address.
+- Broadcast software set to FFMPEG using rtmp. (egg: rtmp://127.0.0.1:2525)
 - Make sure FFMPEG is on PATH.
-(Optional) To use a custom FFMPEG script remove the "ffmpeg" object from livelike_config.json
+- (Optional) Remove the "ffmpeg" object from config.json if using custom FFMPEG scripts.
- - Compile streamer-app, in debug mode.
- - Bundle streamer-app & livelike_config.json together.
- - Set "streamer_peer_id" to the peer id of the ipfs node that will be used to stream.
- - Set "gossipsub_topic" to something unique to you.
- - Set "streamerPeerId" & "gossipsubTopic" in index.js to the same values.
+### Web
+- Customize Web-app.
+- IPFS add and pin the www folder.
- - Add the web-app folder to IPFS or deploy as website.
+- Upload CID to ENS or other DNS.

-## Streaming
+## Live
 - Start IPFS with PUBSUB enabled.
 - Start streamer-app.
 - Start your broadcast software.
 - Stream!

-## Viewing
- - Start IPFS with PUBSUB enabled.
- - Set IPFS CORS to allow calls from link or website.
- - Open IPFS link or website.

 ## V.O.D.
 - Stop your broadcast software.
+- Wait 15 seconds for the app to catch up.
- - Press Ctrl-c in streamer-app to save the stream locally.
+- Press Ctrl-c in streamer-app to save the stream locally (video & chat).
 - Upload to Filecoin using final stream CID.

+## Viewers
+- Start IPFS with PUBSUB enabled.
+- Set IPFS CORS to allow website.
+- Open website.

 ## License
 Licensed under either of